vitessio/website/content/en/docs/concepts/query-rewriting.md

 ---

 Vitess works hard to create an illusion of the user having a single connection to a single database.
-In reality, a single query might have to interact with multiple databases, sometimes using multiple connections to the same database.
+In reality, a single query might interact with multiple databases and may use multiple connections to the same database.
 Here we'll go over what Vitess does and how it might impact you.

 ### Query splitting

-A complicated query with a cross shard join might need to first fetch information from a tablet keeping vindex lookup tables, use this information to query two different shards for more data, and then join the incoming results into a single result that the user receives.
+A complicated query with a cross shard join might need to first fetch information from a tablet keeping vindex lookup tables.
+Then use this information to query two different shards for more data and subsequently join the incoming results into a single result that the user receives.
 The queries that MySQL gets are often just pieces of the original query, and the final result will get assembled at the vtgate level.

 ### Connection Pooling

 When a tablet talks with a MySQL to execute a query on behalf of a user, it does not use a dedicated connection per user, and instead will share the underlying connection between users.
-This means that it's not safe to store any state in the session - we can't be sure we'll continue executing queries on the same connection, and we can't be sure if this connection will be used by other users later on.
+This means that it's not safe to store any state in the session as you can't be sure it will continue executing queries on the same connection, and you can't be sure if this connection will be used by other users later on.

 ### User-Defined Variables

-User defined variables are one of the things kept in the session state when working with MySQL.
+User defined variables are kept in the session state when working with MySQL.
 You can assign values to them using SET:

 ```sql
 SET @my_user_variable = 'foobar'
 ```

-And later they can be queries using for example SELECT:
+And later there can be queries using for example SELECT:

 ```sql
 > SELECT @my_user_variable;